michirohrer/pinteresting/README.md

-# Pintersitng
+# Pinteresting

-Pinteesting by Michael Rohrer - a Pinterest sample application with which I learn Ruby.
+Pinteresting by Michael Rohrer - a Pinterest sample application with which I learn Ruby.